-(A) When the director of agriculture is notified by any person of the possibility of the existence of a dangerously contagious or infectious disease or residue, the director immediately shall order an investigation to be made.
-In order to conduct an investigation, the director or his designee may quarantine the animal and, if he considers it necessary, the geographic area in which the animal was located immediately, so that he is able to inspect, examine, and test the animal and other animals within the geographic area.
+(A) When the director of agriculture is notified by any person of the possibility of the existence of a dangerously contagious or infectious disease, a disease of concern, or a residue, the director immediately shall order an investigation to be made.
+In order to conduct an investigation, the director or the director's designee may quarantine the animal and, if the director or the director's designee considers it necessary, the geographic area in which the animal was located immediately, so that the director or the director's designee is able to inspect, examine, and test the animal and other animals within the geographic area.

-(B) Except as otherwise provided in this chapter, if, as the result of the investigation, an animal is found to be infected with or exposed to a dangerously contagious or infectious disease or adulterated with a residue, the director or his authorized representative may issue quarantine orders, without a prior hearing, pursuant to this section in order to prevent dangerously contagious or infectious diseases or residues from affecting other animals in the state or the public health.
+(B) Except as otherwise provided in this chapter, if, as the result of the investigation, an animal is found to be infected with or exposed to a dangerously contagious or infectious disease or a disease of concern or adulterated with a residue, the director or the director's authorized representative may issue quarantine orders, without a prior hearing, pursuant to this section in order to prevent dangerously contagious or infectious diseases, diseases of concern , or residues from affecting other animals in the state or the public health.
 No person shall fail to comply with the terms and conditions of the quarantine order.

-(C) No animal or its means of conveyance shall be brought to or removed from the premises or geographic area disclosed in a quarantine order without written permission from the director or his authorized representative.
+(C) No animal or its means of conveyance shall be brought to or removed from the premises or geographic area disclosed in a quarantine order without written permission from the director or the director's authorized representative.

 (D) The director, if possible, shall notify any person owning or having custody of a quarantined animal either in person or by certified mail, return receipt requested.
 Evidence of the notification of a quarantine order shall be proved by affidavit or by the certified mail return receipt.
 The director also may post the quarantine order at two conspicuous places on the quarantined premises.